 Traditional pharmaceutical advertising operates on long cycles.
 You launch a campaign, wait months for results, then adjust.
 AI marketing campaigns in pharma now enable real-time optimization that was previously impossible.

-According to industry research, AI-driven predictive analytics can improve marketing ROI by up to 30%, enabling pharmaceutical companies to optimize resource allocation and marketing spend based on real-time performance data.
+Industry research shows that AI-driven predictive analytics can improve marketing ROI by up to 30%2, enabling pharmaceutical companies to optimize resource allocation and marketing spend based on real-time performance data.
+This dynamic approach means pharmaceutical companies can respond to market feedback instantly rather than waiting for the next campaign cycle.

 Accelerating Drug Launch Communications